strombergdev/pixelview-docs/docs/setup-other.md

 ---
 layout: default
-title: Stream with Magewell encoder
+title: Setup with other SRT encoder
 nav_order: 2
 ---